Foam Transducer Stabilizing Pads

 Jennifer Krispi is an experienced labor and delivery nurse and childbirth educator.
 As a nurse, Jennifer understands the clinical importance of external fetal heart monitoring (EFM).
 She also realized that EFM could be performed so much more effectively if the transducers were better fitted to the patient.

 After a long and challenging labor, The-Addition was born.
 Two little foam pads that can do so much for so little.
-When attached to the transducers, early testing has found that EFM tracings are improved.

 "I believe it is safe to say that the monitors are the number one complaint of laboring women.
 The-Addition is so simple, yet makes such a contribution.
 No more deep pressure marks on the belly, less monitor fiddling from the nurses, and more accurate strips leading to the most appropriate care.
 I encourage all OB nurses to start with The-Addition before women voice discomfort."